-In addition, the AF compares best estimates against experience on a quarterly basis and uses the insights gained from this assessment to improve the quality of current calculations.
-This is performed by calculating the movement of gross and reinsurance claims development (both incurred and paid) by quarter and/or year and the differences from an expected amount.
+In addition, the AF compares best estimates against experience and uses the insights gained from this assessment to improve the quality of current calculations.
+This is performed by carrying out Actual vs Expected ("AvE") analyses and via back testing the projection models.
 The AF interprets any material deviations between best estimates and experience, by identifying their causes and, when applicable, makes appropriate changes in the assumptions underlying the model in order to attenuate such differences.
 No material changes were made in the assumptions used in the calculation of the technical provisions compared to the previous reporting period.